 First, let’s check which version we have running at our Unifi Controller.
 This is really simple, just log in to your controller, click on More Options (the 3 dots, right in the top bar) and click on About.

-If you have a older version running ( < 5.8.xx) you will see the version info in the top left corner.
+If you have an older version running ( < 5.8.xx) you will see the version info in the top left the corner.

 Make a backup of the Configuration

 Before you update any device, always make sure you have a backup of the configuration.
 There are many reasons why things can break and create a backup is just a few clicks.
 Go to the settings page in the Unifi Controller (lower left corner) and download the last backup in the list.